 I left the most controversial conclusion for the end.
-One of the things that don’t make sense in this myth is the importance of the Leo constellation.
+One thing that doesn’t make sense in this myth is the importance of the Leo constellation.
 Virtually all ancient people started their year in the springtime.
 The constellation that was behind the Sun during the spring equinox would, therefore, be the starting point of the year.

-These constellations change every 2160 years, due to the astronomical phenomena of precession.
-And it seems quite obvious that the ancients were aware of these changes and adjusting their myths accordingly.
+These constellations change every 2160 years due to the astronomical phenomena of precession.
+And it seems pretty obvious that the ancients were aware of these changes and adjusting their myths accordingly.

-For example, Christianity is the last religious system that followed this rule, using the fish as a symbol of Jesus.
-Christianity marked the moment when Sun entered the zodiac of Pisces on the spring equinox.
+For example, Christianity is the last religious system that followed this rule, using the fish to symbolise Jesus.
+Christianity marked the moment when the Sun entered the zodiac of Pisces on the spring equinox.

 And before that, there was an age of Taurus.
 From the 5th and 4th millennia BC, bull worship was widespread among neolithic societies.
 A fact remembered even in the old testament, and the story of Baal and the golden calf…

-And before that, there was an age of Gemini, and perhaps we can attribute the story of Adam and Eve to this age… What is sure, is that most of the two-headed figurines come from the 6th millennia BC.
+And before that, there was an age of Gemini, and perhaps we can attribute the story of Adam and Eve, Cain and Abel and even Romulus and Rem to this age… What is sure, is that most of the two-headed figurines come from the 6th millennia BC.
 A full article on this is below.

-Could it be that the myth of Hercules is actually the living relic of these ancient times?
-That would surely explain why the order of the twelve labors was already forgotten in antiquity.
+Could it be that the myth of Hercules is the living relic of these ancient times?
+This would indeed explain why the order of the twelve labours was already forgotten in antiquity.
 But is this theory too far-fetched?

 In the Wikipedia article on the Nemean lion, we read the following story: